monashmicroimaging/gitbook-fiji-basics/part_5_scales_and_sizing.md

 ![](/assets/part5/duplicate_result.jpg)

 While it is always recommended that you keep the original image uncropped and create a duplicate in this way, you can also crop without creating a duplicate.
 Select your ROI tool and draw an ROI as above.
-Then go to **Image Crop** \(or use shortcut Ctrl+Shift+X\).
+Then go to **Image -&gt; Crop** \(or use shortcut Ctrl+Shift+X\).

 ![](/assets/part5/crop_menu.jpg)